openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 reporting last_four_pump_hours.json
 ```

 This time, however, a new file was created.
 Check and see using `ls`; you should see a file called `last_four_pump_hours.json` in your directory.
 Take a look at the file with `cat last_four_pump_hours.json`.
-The file's contents should look very familiar—the same data that was printed to ther terminal window when you performed `openaps use <my_pump_name> iter_pump_hours 4`.
+The file's contents should look very familiar—the same data that was printed to the terminal window when you performed `openaps use <my_pump_name> iter_pump_hours 4`.

 Each time you add a new report to your configuration, you should immediately invoke it and check the resulting file.
 This means **open the file and actually check to make sure the output is what you expect**.
 Don't assume that it worked just because you didn't see an error.